rml-lee/Pizza-Order-Analysis/README.md

 # Data Cleaning
 Effective data analysis begins with ensuring the data is clean and well-structured.
-In this section, we outline the steps taken to clean the dataset, removing inconsistencies, correcting errors, and ensuring the integrity of the data.

-To facilitate this process, i've have provided a SQL script that performs the necessary data cleaning operations.
+To facilitate this process, i've provided a SQL script that performs the necessary data cleaning operations.
 The script is a stored procedure.
 By running this script, the dataset is prepared for accurate and reliable analysis.
+The procedure will be called during the Data Transformation phase of this project.

-You can access the SQL file for data cleaning here.
+You can access the SQL file for data cleaning [here](https://github.com/rml-lee/MYSQL-Tableau-Pizza-Project/blob/main/Data%20Cleaning%20-%20Stored%20Procedure.sql).

 # Data Schema
 <img src="https://github.com/rml-lee/MYSQL-Tableau-Pizza-Project/assets/160198611/985c4eb2-6232-4f78-9690-3517af54f601" alt="Description" width="500"/>

-# Data Analysis
+# Data Transformation

-# Summary/Findings
+# Analysis/Findings